eliyahu280/Scheduler__OS/README.md

 5. The Program Initializing in accord to the user choices.
 6. The program will run the processes and displaying to the user: CPU utilization, Throughout, Turnaround time, waiting time regarding the selected features of the processes.

+### Design Patterns(for now):
+1. Bridge – for algorithm.
+2. Factory – for the selected algorithm.
+3. Decorator – to create Tasks and have and more flexible code.
+4. Singleton – for Scheduler and some components.
+5. Command Pattern – for menu.
+6. Strategy.

+Note - This Project is still in progress.